DmIvanov/DmIvanov.github.io/_posts/2020-10-06-do-protocols-break-srp.md

 By breaking SRP we increase the number of side effects.
 And in the case of language concepts, it means that one use case for the feature language can interfere with another.

 That's basically what happened with **inheritance**.
-We use one term (and one language concept) for two different things: _interface inheritance_ and _implementation inheritance_.
+We use one term (and one language concept) for two different things: _interface inheritance (subtyping)_ and _implementation inheritance (code inheritance)_.
 When not separated in the language, they cause some troubles (if you are not familiar with the problem you can [find a lot of discussions in Google](https://www.google.com/search?q=inheritance+is+evil)).
 Developers mix one with another in the same data structure because it's so easy to do that.
 You might stick to the interface inheritance in your class and refuse to use the implementation one to keep your code clean.
 But one day you decide to override one of the methods in a subclass (not a big deal).
 Then you put instances of a superclass and subclasses into the same array (we like generic code, right?).
 But next day you already find yourself down-casting a superclass

 ```swift
 for animal in animals {